aa6dcc/Aenertia/AD_logbook.md

 I would like for this website to have 3 separate tabs (PID control, flash LED and control robot pad) in the future to make the website more neat and organized.

+For the camera access via the Raspberry Pi, we must unpower the Raspberry Pi, connect the camera and then power it up again, otherwise the camera will not be detected.